The best free media player

 Flexible, customizable and entirely free - the best media player around

-VLC Media Player is a classic media player that plays from every source (files, discs, stream, webcams and other devices) and is entirely free.
+VLC Media Player is a classic free media player that plays from every source (files, discs, stream, webcams and other devices) and is entirely free.
 No ads, no spyware, no catches at all.

 It's all very easy to use.
 Double-click just about any file and it'll play immediately, with all the core controls where you'd expect them to be.